abbrash/abbrash.github.io/_teaching/2014-spring-teaching-1.md

 location: "Tehran, Iran"
 ---

-* Data collecting using a motion capture device for the course project and assisting students with their projects,
+* Data collecting using a motion capture device for the course project and assisting students with their projects
 * Grading assignments